We look forward to serving you

 Deposit Guarantor program

-There are times when we require a deposit prior to starting service.
-If you need help paying a deposit, please call our customer service department at 541-685-7000 to speak with someone about our deposit guarantor program.
+There are times when a deposit may be required prior to starting service or other situations.
+If you need help paying a deposit, and meet the criteria for our income-based assistance programs, please contact our customer service department at 541-685-7000 option 3.
+A representative will help determine if assistance is available.

 Understanding how to read your bill is a good way to manage your electric and water usage.